Karath-Vamsi/computer_vision_app_for_classification/README.md

-# Building a Computer vision model to classify humans and horses
+# Building a Computer vision model for classifying images of humans and horses